digipres/awesome-digital-preservation/reminder.md

 ----

-__Subject:__ Digital Preservation Community Resources: Request for feedback and call for contributions
+__Subject:__ Digital Preservation Community Resources -- Request for feedback and call for contributions

 Calling All Digital Preservers!